 I’ve been interested in computing since I was a kid.
-The ability to tinker with the internals of a machine, the brutalism of DOS, Windows 3.1 and Windows 95’s interfaces (those big grey buttons).
-It was a great time for young persons to get started with IT, computer science, programming.
+The ability to tinker with the internals of a machine, the brutalism of DOS, Windows 3.1 and Windows 95’s interfaces (those big grey buttons)… It was a great time for young persons to get started with IT, programming, and anything computer science.
 A great time to actually create something using a completely new medium, a digital canvas.

 Over the past week or so, I’ve been jotting down a list of small annoyances.
-Not one of these is really a deal breaking on its own, but put together, it is clear to me that a lot of things have changed.
-And I’m not the only one that thinks so.
+Not one of these is really a deal breaker on its own, but put together, it is clear — at least from my perspective — that a lot of things have changed.
+And I’m not the only one that thinks so (more on that later).

 On Windows and Interfaces

 - I come home from a two week trip to find that my old Windows 10 laptop which is being used as a media centre machine has tripped all over itself.
 “Critical process died,” or something like that.
-Sure, “blue screens” on Windows 10 are not blue anymore and now show pretty QR codes you can scan to be redirected to a Google search with the first page being a ten minute long Youtube video with 8 minutes of intro song and fumbling around with Notepad’s font settings before presenting the quote-unquote “solution” (hey did you try running this Adware infested “cleaner”?).
+Sure, “blue screens” on Windows 10 are not blue anymore and now show smileys and pretty QR codes you can scan to be redirected to a Google search with the first page being a ten minute long Youtube video with 8 minutes of intro song and fumbling around with Notepad’s font settings before presenting the quote-unquote “solution” (hey did you try running this Adware infested “cleaner”?).
+The strange thing is that this seems to happen more often when you keep machines unattended for a while.

 - Windows 10 comes with an amazing update cycle and an approach to quality control best described as “let’s all be beta testers”.
 As of now, I have two laptops whose Wifi connection starts crapping out after a reasonable amount of uptime.
 A third laptop Wifi just softlocks after a while, and will even prevent the machine from restarting normally.

-- Meanwhile, Windows tries to put more and more configuration settings in their new, “flat” interface, but no worries: with a few clicks more you can still get to good ole control panel, and if you’re really lucky you might encounter some icons that are still there from the 16 bit era.
-It’s like putting five layers of wallpaper in your living room followed by three coats of paint, but every time you miss a spot.
-Sure, I get that backwards compatibility is a thing, though still.
+- Meanwhile, Windows tries to put more and more configuration settings in their new, “flat” interface, but no worries: with a few clicks more you can still get to good ole control panel.
+If you’re really lucky, you might encounter some icons that are still there from the 16 bit era.
+It’s like putting five layers of wallpaper in your living room followed by three coats of paint (not unlike my own living room), but every time you miss a spot.
+Sure, I get that backwards compatibility is a thing, though still…

 Interfaces in general have become horrid.
 An interesting discussion on Twitter has lots of people talking about this (funny that a separate website is needed to kind-of properly render out a list of tweets in a somewhat readable format):